 They are almost too cute to eat.
 Almost!

-These little bunnies in a jar of bright colored Sixlets (or M&M’s) make the prettiest and tastiest centerpiece.
-Be prepared for these to disappear as soon as you put them in a jar.
-I highly suggest making extras.
+Share these little Easter bunnies in a jar of bright colored Sixlets (or M&M’s) because it will make the prettiest and tastiest centerpiece for your Easter dinner table.
+Be prepared for these to disappear as soon as you walk in the door.

 How to make Chocolate Covered Marshmallow Bunnies:

-- Gently push a straw into the bunny bottom and then spoon chocolate over the entire bunny.
-Be very careful that your chocolate is warm enough for dipping, but not hot enough to melt the bunnies.
+Gently push a straw into the bunny bottom and then spoon chocolate over the entire bunny.
+Be very careful that your chocolate is warm enough for dipping, but not hot enough to melt the marshmallow bunnies.

-- Lay them on a wax paper lined tray to dry.
+Lay them on a wax paper lined tray to dry.

-- Use a toothpick to add a dab of chocolate on the bunny face where you want to place the eyes and nose.
+Use a toothpick to add a dab of chocolate on the bunny face where you want to place the eyes and nose.
 The little candy pearls are the perfect size for a bunny nose.

-- Gently spread a layer of chocolate with your toothpick over the ears.
+Gently spread a layer of chocolate with your toothpick over the ears.
 Quickly sprinkle on the pink colored sugar!!!

-- Dip the toothpick in the chocolate again and draw on little whiskers for each bunny face.
+Dip the toothpick in the chocolate again and draw on little whiskers for each bunny face.

-- Rice Krispie Nests from Amanda’s Cookin’
+- Easter Rice Krispie Treats

-- Party Peeps Eclair Cake Cups from Inside BruCrew Life
+- Party Peeps Eclair Cake Cups

-- Easter Bunny Race Car Treats with Peeps from Living Locurto
+- Easter Bunny Race Car Treats with Peeps

-- Nutella Cream Eggs from Inside BruCrew Life
+- Nutella Cream Eggs

 Connect with Inside BruCrew Life!
 Be sure to follow us on our social media, so you never miss a post.